-Maskset Product version Master identification number (1) System ROM version (1) OST version (1) Optional crypto library name Crypto library version (2) K8C0 Е 0000h 000Bh 0022h Neslib 3.0 1300h
+Maskset Product revision Master identification number (1) System ROM revision (1) OST revision (1) Optional crypto library name Crypto library revision (2) K8C0 F 0000h 000Dh or 000Eh 0023h Neslib 3.0 or 3.2 1300h / 1320h

 - 1. Part of the product information. - 2.
-See the Neslib User Manual referenced in Section 9. - The different derivatives differ from the master product, only on the available NVM and RAM memories size, and on the availability of the SWP interface.
-In order to clearly distinguish between them, they all have a specific identification number, as detailed here below:
+See the Neslib User Manual referenced in Section 9. - The different derivatives differ from the master product, only on the available NVM and RAM memories size, on the availability of the SWP interface, and on the presence of the MIFARE technology (libraries). - 18 In order to clearly distinguish between them, they have a specific identification number, as detailed here below: